Ir al contenido principal

 Saat Paak & Shubho Drishti

 Saat Paak takes place right after the bride is carried to the wedding mandap while she keeps her face covered with two betel leaves.
-Usually, the brothers or cousins carry her in a Peerhi or wooden seat (somewhat similar to a Butta wedding), and that's when they take seven rounds around the groom.
+Usually, the brothers or cousins carry her in a Peerhi or wooden seat (similar to a Butta wedding), and that's when they take seven rounds around the groom.
 Once this Saat Paak is over, the bride and the groom look at each other three times on Shubho Drishti.
-This is followed by an exuberant and super fun Mala Bodol ceremony or the Jaimala ceremony.
+This is followed by an exuberant and super fun Mala Bodol or Jaimala ceremony.

 Fun Fact: Ages ago, when only arranged marriages existed, the bride and groom never saw each other until Shubho Drishti, which is why this tradition is celebrated with such fervour.